lino-framework/book/docs/dev/migtests.rst

 ===============

-Migration tests are a special test case in every demo project for appölications for which we ofgfer migration suport.
+Migration tests are a special test case in every demo project for applications for which we offer migration support.
 So that these applications can be used for stable hosting.

 Overview